Uterine Fibroid Embolization Q & A

 Uterine fibroid tumors, also known as myomas, are benign tumors that arise from the muscular wall of the uterus.
 It is extremely rare for them to turn cancerous.
 More commonly, they cause heavy menstrual bleeding, pain in the pelvic region, and pressure on the bladder or bowel.

 In a UFE procedure, physicians use an x-ray camera called a fluoroscope to guide the delivery of small particles to the uterus and fibroids.
 The small particles are injected through a thin, flexible tube called a catheter.
 These block the arteries that provide blood flow, causing the fibroids to shrink.
 Nearly 90% of women with fibroids experience relief of their symptoms.

 Because the effect of uterine fibroid embolization on fertility is not fully understood, UFE is typically offered to women who no longer wish to become pregnant or who want or need to avoid having a hysterectomy, which is the operation to remove the uterus.

 How is the procedure performed?

-UFE is an image-guided, minimally invasive procedure that uses a high-definition x-ray camera to guide a catheter into the uterine arteries to deliver particles to the uterus and fibroids which block the arteries that supply blood to the fibroid.
+UFE is an image-guided, minimally invasive procedure that uses a high-definition x-ray camera to guide a catheter into the uterine arteries to deliver particles to the uterus and fibroids, blocking the arteries that supply blood to the fibroid.
 The procedure can safely be performed by the experts here at Vascular Health Institute.

 - You will be positioned on the examining table.